mickaelChen/ToyDiT/README.md

 1. We observe that the DiT actively try to work against the layer normalization, by inserting a few very large values in its embeddings.
 2. We check how much that trick can allow the DiT to retain information from the input with a controlled toy experiment.

+This repository is a fork from the [official DiT Pytorch repo](https://github.com/facebookresearch/DiT/tree/main).

 # DiT and LayerNorm

 In DiT architecture, there is a LayerNorm before every layer.